viperleed/viperleed/doc/content/parameters/intmaxatt.rst

 ATTENUATION_EPS
 ===============

-ATTENUATION_EPS (corresponds to FORTRAN parameter TST in beamgen, refcalc and search routines) controls which beams will be considered or not when plane-wave propagation occurs between neighboring layers.
+ATTENUATION_EPS (corresponds to FORTRAN parameter `TST` in beamgen, refcalc and search routines) controls which beams will be considered or not when plane-wave propagation occurs between neighboring layers.
 Specifically, the program will (i) propagate all beams between two neighboring layers, and (ii) keep all those beams that got attenuated by a factor of less than ATTENUATION_EPS to interact with the next layer.

-**TODO**: This may be wrong.
-I (MR) think that all beams whose intensity had a relative change I_propagated/I_initial > ATTENUATION_EPS will be kept!
-To be checked in the code.
-AI: TensErLEED has conflicting comments about it.
-Tt also mentioned in subroutine BEAMS, where it says beams with imaginary out-of-plane wave vector > TST are considered evanescent.
+.. todo:: Add physics background info here.

+.. todo:: Would be nice to have advice by Lutz.

 **Default**: ATTENUATION_EPS = 0.001